Recipe: How to make Salmorejo

 Watch the video to find out how easy it is to make this super quick and nourishing soup, that when combined with suggested ingredients makes a whole meal in itself.

 Plus, find out the history of where it came from and the world that gave us this unique recipe.
-Read teh entire chapter on Salmorejo in the book: Inside the Tortilla and get the free Recipe PDF download here.
+Read the entire chapter on Salmorejo in the book: Inside the Tortilla.

 Who could fault the humble bean - providing us with a rich source of protein when combined with rice or bread and fulfilling a satisfying visual need for all things radical and red during these calamitous times.